Mark Milligan: International career

 He was named in the 31 man squad named by Pim Verbeek for the 2010 FIFA World Cup in South Africa.
 His 2010 FIFA World Cup profile described him as "[a] mobile defender with good ball skills and an ability to play a raking pass."

 Milligan was selected for the 30-man preliminary 2014 FIFA World Cup squad, alongside seven other A-League players.
 Three from Melbourne Victory (Milligan, James Troisi & Tom Rogic) were among the final selection.
 He played alongside James Troisi and captain Mile Jedinak in a three-man midfield in the Socceroos warm-up match vs Croatia.
 He played only one game in the 2014 World Cup, a 3-1 defeat against Chile in their opening match.

 In 2015, he was a key member of Australia who won the 2015 AFC Asian Cup.
-He didn't play in the opening game.
-After this game, he played in all the next 5 matches, including the final against South Korea.
+He did not play in the opening game.
+After this game, he played in all the next five matches, including the final against South Korea.
 In the second game, he scored the goal against Oman national football team.
 Australia won the match by 4-0.
-After the Asian Cup success, he played 7 games out of 8 in second round of 2018 FIFA World Cup Qualification.
+After the Asian Cup success, he played seven games out of eight in second round of 2018 FIFA World Cup Qualification.
 He scored his fourth and fifth international goals against Tajikistan.

-Milligan captained Australia at the 2017 FIFA Confederations Cup, and scored from the penalty spot in the 60th minute in a 1-1 draw against Cameroon.
+Milligan captained Australia at the 2017 FIFA Confederations Cup, and scored from the penalty spot in the 60th minute in a 1–1 draw against Cameroon.

 In the third round of qualification, he played 8 games out of 10.
 Australia finished third in the table and failed to qualify directly to the World Cup.
 He played on the winning side in the two-leg tie Asian play-off against Syria.
-The match ended 3-2 on aggregate after extra time.
+The match ended 3–2 on aggregate after extra time.
 He also played in the second leg game of 2018 FIFA World Cup qualification (CONCACAF–AFC play-off) against Honduras.
 This was the match which decided the last spot of 2018 FIFA World Cup.
-The match ended in favour of Australia by 3-1.
+The match ended in favour of Australia by 3–1.
 With that, Australia qualified in the World Cup finals for the fourth time in a row.
 In May 2018 he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.
 Milligan played in central defence during the tournament, alongside Trent Sainsbury.

 Milligan captained Australia at the 2019 AFC Asian Cup, in which they were knocked out at the quarter-final stage.